How to Create a Subscription Model with Churn Calculation

 Add some graphs showing the relationship between subscriber numbers and main financial metrics.
 For example, show how customer number increases contribute to customer revenues and cash flows.
 Or the breakdown of subscribers’ revenue between different payment plans.

 Finally, add a simple calculation of equity returns to see how your cash flows perform under different assumptions.
-Our example uses exit estimation based on an EBITDA multiplier and calculates Net Present Values and IRR using Excel’s NPV and IRR formulas.
+Our example uses exit estimation based on an EBITDA multiplier and calculates Net Present Values and IRR using Microsoft Excel’s NPV and IRR formulas.

-To learn more about exit valuation and equity returns, visit my tutorial: How to Build a Cash Flow Forecast in Excel.
+To learn more about exit valuation and equity returns, visit my tutorial: How to Build a Cash Flow Forecast in Microsoft Excel.

 Step 8: Stress-Test Your Subscription Model